pmem/pmdk/manpages/linux/master/libpmemblk.3.md

 The path of a part can point to a Device DAX and in such case the size argument can be set to an "AUTO" string, which means that the size of the device will be automatically resolved at pool creation time.
-When using Device DAX there's also one additional restriction, that a pool set can consist only of a single part.
+When using Device DAX there's also one additional restriction - it is not allowed to concatenate more than one Device DAX device in a single pool set if the configured internal alignment is other than 4KiB.
+In such case a pool set can consist only of a single part (single Device DAX).
+Please see **ndctl-create-namespace**(1) for information on how to configure desired alignment on Device DAX.

 Device DAX is the device-centric analogue of Filesystem DAX.
 It allows memory ranges to be allocated and mapped without need of an intervening file system.